 - Personal porters to carry overnight gear on the Rainbow Trek up to 8kg/person

 - Dry bags in which to put your overnight gear on the Rainbow Trek (for horses to carry)

-- Machu Picchu Entrance fees (both time slots AM and PM)
+- Machu Picchu Entrance fees (two time slots morning and afternoon)

 - Trek cook, kitchen and dining tents, tables and stools, stainless steel dishes and utensils (on the trek)

 - First aid kit including emergency oxygen tank and emergency horse (on the trek)

 - Meals outside of the trek and as noted